gridsuite/documentation/README.md

 - Connected to message broker: no
 - Other services dependencies: network store server, report server

+This service is responsible for storing and applying modification to a network of the network store server.
+This is one of the most important service of the application as it implements many businness logic for modifying the network.
+There is many kind of modification supported by this service like network element creation (substation, voltage level, generator, load, etc), network element removal, switch opening or closing, line or transformer triggering or locking out, network element elementary modification (like a target value modification, or a tap position modification).
+Only a very few number of expected possible modifications have yet been implemented and many more will come in the future.
+Network modifications have a unique ID (UUID) and could be associated to a group which have itself a unique ID (UUID) and this is how a set of modifications is referenced in the database of other web services.
+Depending of the use case a network modification can be only stored, can be stored and applied to a network  (given a network ID in the network store) or just selected from database and applied to a network.
+When a modification is applied to a network functional logs are created to give more informations to the users and sent to the report server for later use.

 ### Load flow server

 - Kind: Web service with a REST API